Symbolic, Distributed and Distributional Representations for Natural Language Processing in the Era of Deep Learning: a Survey: Symbolic and Distributed Representations: Interpretability and Concatenative Compositionality

-The two axes of \emph{Interpretability} and \emph{Composability} will be used to describe the presented distributed representations as we are interested in understanding whether or not a representation can be used to represent structures or sequences and whether it is possible to extract back the underlying structure or sequence given a distributed representation.
-It is clear that a local representation is more interpretable than a distributed representation.
-Yet, both representations lack in composability when sequences or structures are collapsed in vectors or tensors that do not depend on the length of represented sequences or structures.
-For example, the bag-of-symbol local representation does not take into consideration the order of the symbols in the sequence.
+The two axes of \emph{Interpretability} and \emph{Concatenative Compositionality for distributed representations} will be used to describe the presented distributed representations as we are interested in understanding whether or not a representation can be used to represent structures or sequences and whether it is possible to extract back the underlying structure or sequence given a distributed representation.
+It is clear that a local distributed representation is more interpretable than a distributed representation.
+Yet, both representations lack in concatenative compositionality when sequences or structures are collapsed in vectors or tensors that do not depend on the length of represented sequences or structures.
+For example, the bag-of-word local representation does not take into consideration the order of the symbols in the sequence.